Harvard Law School

 The Legal 500

 David Attisani is co-chairman of the firm’s Insurance & Reinsurance Group, one of the leading practices of its kind in the US, which is top-ranked by Reactions (#1 reinsurance and litigation firm in 2012) and by The 2013 Legal 500 guide to preeminent law firms.
-He is also co-chairman of the ABA’s Reinsurance Subcommittee.
+He is also co-chairman of the ABA’s Reinsurance Subcommittee, and a member of the ARIAS-US Education Committee (2013-present).

-Mr. Attisani was named one of Law360's "10 Most Admired Insurance Attorneys in America" for 2010—out of 1016 nominations from 100 firms.
+In 2014, Mr. Attisani was the first ever Boston-area attorney to be recognized in the Chambers USA nationwide rankings for Reinsurance.
+He was also named one of Law360's "10 Most Admired Insurance Attorneys in America" for 2010—out of 1016 nominations from 100 firms.
 He was also elected to The International Who’s Who of Insurance & Reinsurance Lawyers (2005-2013), and to the World’s Leading Insurance and Reinsurance Lawyers (2006-2013).
 Mr. Attisani was also elected to Best of the Best USA (2009-2013) in Insurance & Reinsurance, which recognizes only 30 US industry professionals.
 He is one of only 12 reinsurance lawyers listed in The 2013 Legal 500’s elite “Leading Lawyers” category, a designation he also received in 2012 and 2011.
-Mr. Attisani is listed in Best Lawyers in America for Insurance Law (2012-2013), and as a Massachusetts Super Lawyer.
+Mr. Attisani is listed in Best Lawyers in America for Insurance Law (2012-2016), and as a Massachusetts Super Lawyer.

 Mr. Attisani is also a fellow in the American College of Coverage and Extracontractual Counsel, a group of preeminent insurance and reinsurance lawyers in the US and Canada.
 Membership is by nomination only and is limited to 1,000 lawyers who must have at least 15 years of experience.